 TGax editor: Change the paragraph below as follows:

-The Maximum Transmit Power Flag subfield indicates that the minimum transmit power for the current MCS is reached by the STA.
-The Maximum Transmit Power Flag subfield is set to 1 to indicate that the minimum transmit power for the current MCS is reached by the STA and set to 0 otherwise.
+The Minimum(#Ed) Transmit Power Flag subfield indicates that the minimum transmit power for the current MCS is reached by the STA.
+The Minimum(#Ed) Transmit Power Flag subfield is set to 1 to indicate that the minimum transmit power for the current MCS is reached by the STA and set to 0 otherwise.

 TGax editor: Replace “Maximum Transmit Power Flag” with “Minimum Transmit Power Flag” throughout the draft.